-GTG in a nutshell
+GTG in a Nutshell

-4.Repeat the workout 5 days a week and take two days off.
-Repeat one more week, take two days off and test you max again.
+4.Do the workout for 5 days and take two days off.
+Repeat the process one more time and test your max after the rest days.

 5.Continue for no more than 2 months to avoid overtraining.